 • Held in Nemea in honor of Zeus.

-• Took place every two years.
+• Took place every two years in July.

 • The Nemean Games featured various athletic contests, including foot races and the famous Nemean Lion myth, which was re-enacted in a race.